rust-stuco/lectures/week7/closures_iterators.md

 * You can read this as:
   * Print first 5 square numbers
   * Skipping 0
-  * Only divisible divisible by 3
+  * Only divisible by 3
 * _Note that `filter` doesn't need a dereference for `%`_